DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "Though even if wounds are healed, I'm not leaving too."

-"That's business as usual!?"
+"That's a business as usual!?"

 She was persistent about being by his side.

 Now that she was used to daily life, even if it was the same room, they were supposed to sleep on separate beds.
-But this night it would seem she disliked the idea of sleeping on a separate bed.
+But this night it would seem she rejected the idea of sleeping on a separate bed.

 "Reiren was able successfully mix the medicine with a second try.
 It is going to be healed properly."

 "...Was it bitter?
 Medicine of that flat elf."

-"Good medicine is bitter."
+"Good medicine is a bitter one."

 First time her elixir was a failure, but second time she was able to do it successfully.